patrejos/Final-project-Getting-and-cleaning-data/README.md

 This is the Final project for the course Getting and cleaning data in the platform Coursera, presented by Paula Trejos.
 In this document i present a series of instrunctions in the way to hanlde the information.

 Data Set: Found in
-<a href:http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones> Data collectd form accelerometers from the Samsung Galaxy S smartphone.</a>
+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Data collectd form accelerometers from the Samsung Galaxy S smartphone.

 This repository contains 3 Files besides this one: